shakacode/redux-interactions/README.md

 # redux-interactions

-+1 take on structuring React & Redux apps.

-## Why
-Treating UI as a set of interactions makes life easier.
+Thinking of UI in terms of interactions makes life easier.

 ## How it works
 Here is the simple form: